ConnorSweeneyDev/.config/readme.md

 - Yasb &rightarrow; Run `winget install --id AmN.yasb`
 - Komorebi &rightarrow; Run `winget install LGUG2Z.komorebi`
 - AutoHotkey &rightarrow; Run `winget install AutoHotkey.AutoHotkey`

+# Terminal Setup:
+- Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`.
+- PowerShell (pwsh.exe) &rightarrow; Run `winget install --id Microsoft.Powershell --source winget`.
+- NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
+You can delete the .ttf files from the folder after you've installed them.
+- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`, then paste the `C:\posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
+Make sure you put `oh-my-posh init pwsh --config "C:/posh/config.omp.json" |
+  Invoke-Expression` at the bottom of your PowerShell `.ps1` file.

+If you want my exact settings including the [font](https://www.nerdfonts.com/font-downloads) (CaskaydiaCove Nerd Font) I use which you must have installed, you can paste the `LocalState\settings.json` file into your `LocalState` folder.
+If you don't want to install my font, you can still paste the json file and just change the font property inside the file to the name of the font you have installed, from there you can tweak settings to your liking from the terminal settings gui.

 # Neovim Setup
 After setting up the terminal and installing all the dependencies for this section, I recommend